dbukowski/DBDebugToolkit/README.md

 #### Simulating memory warning

 In the memory section you can also find the "Simulate memory warning" button.
 Use it to check if you handle the warning properly.

+### Network

+In the network submenu you can find a list of all the requests send by your application during the current launch.
+There is also a search bar that allows you to filter the requests.

+[//]: # (Insert requests list gif)

+Tap on any request on the list to see its details.
+From the request details screen you can also access the request and response body preview, that handles image, text and JSON data.

+[//]: # (Insert request details gif)

+The request and response body data is saved to the files to minimize the memory usage caused by the requests logging.
+If it happens to be too big anyway, you can disable the logging in the network submenu.

 ### Console